2019-20 York University Biophysics Contest

 - Third prize: $150 for the student or student group

-Awardees will be invited to York in late May or early June of 2018 for an award ceremony.
+Awardees will be invited to York University for an awards ceremony once it is safe for the University to re-open.
 With permission of the authors, winning entries will be displayed at York University and on an associated website.

 Submissions must have two components:

-- In addition to the poster, you must include a single page (as an additional 8.5”x11” page pdf) that lists all references, whether it be sources of information used or figures present on the poster (unless you created them from scratch yourself).
+- In addition to the poster, you must include a single page (as an additional 8.5”x11” page) that lists all references, whether it be sources of information used or figures present on the poster (unless you created them from scratch yourself).
 It is imperative that you clearly delineate content you created versus that made by others.
-All referenced figures and information should be clearly denoted on the poster with a small font (10 point font) identifying superscript number indicating the corresponding reference on the reference page (i.e. endnote-style).
+All referenced figures and information should be clearly denoted on the poster with a small font (10 point font) identifying with a superscript number the corresponding reference on the reference page (i.e., endnote-style).

-All submissions must be received no later than May 1, 2018.
-They should be emailed, as one .pdf file with two pages consisting of: (Page 1: poster, Page 2: references, no larger than 10 MB), using the naming convention:
+Entries should be emailed as one .pdf file with two pages consisting of: Page 1: poster, Page 2: references.
+The file should be no larger than 10 MB.
+The following naming convention should be used for the file:

 Winners will be selected based upon creativity, concise delivery method, logical development and overall content of their poster.
-There will be two divisions: Junior (Grades 9-10) and Senior (Grades 11-12).
+Each division (Junior and Senior) will be judged separately.
 All posters will be judged by a panel of students (both undergraduate and/or graduate) and professors at York University.
 Presentations will be judged on the basis of:

 - The depth of understanding of the topic.